 such that $\Psi^{\mathrm{bc}} = \Phi^{\mathrm{bc}} \cup \bigcup_{j=j_0}^\infty \Psi_j^{\mathrm{bc}}$ forms an orthonormal basis of $L^2(\Omega)$, with the property that $\Phi\pbc$ spans all polynomials of degree at most $N-1$ over $\Omega$.
 Given a probability distribution $Q \in \calPac(\Omega)$ admitting density $q \in L^2(\Omega)$, one then has

 where the series converges at least in $L^2(\Omega)$.
 The standard truncated wavelet estimator of $q$~\citep{kerkyacharian1992} with a truncation level $J_n \geq j_0 > 0$ is then given by

 Notice that $\tilde q_n\sbc$ is permitted to take on negative values, in which case it does not define a probability density.
-We instead define the final estimator $\hat q_n\sbc$ in equation~\eqref{eq:semi_discrete_density} by
+We instead define the final density estimator $\hat q_n\equiv \hat q_n\sbc$ by

+and we denote by $\hat Q_n\sbc$ the distribution induced by $\hat q_n\sbc$.
 We drop all superscripts ``bc'' in the sequel whenever the choice of wavelet system is unambiguous. \cite{weed2019a} bounded the Wasserstein risk of a wavelet density estimator obtained from a distinct modification of $\tilde q_n$.
 By appealing to $L^\infty$ concentration inequalities for wavelet density estimators~\citep{masry1997}, we show in Appendix~\ref{app:pf_wavelet_wasserstein} that their result carries over to the estimator $\hat q_n$.
 Equipped with this result, we arrive at the following bound on the risk of the estimator $\hat T_n \equiv \hat T_n\sbc$ defined in equation~\eqref{eq:semi_discrete_density}, and of the corresponding plugin estimator of the squared Wasserstein distance.
 Recall that the H\"older balls $\calC^\alpha(\Omega; \cdot)$ and $\calC^\alpha(\Omega; \cdot,\cdot)$ are defined in equations~\eqref{eq:holder_ball}--\eqref{eq:holder_ball_bound}.